delaneyj/mithril-boilerplate/README.md

 This is mostly for personal archiving but it maybe of value to others and a good starting place for handling both frontend & backend.

+`npm install;gulp` will build and start both the frontend and backend.

 Contains the following

 | Package      | Description                                                                                                 |